 Google has hundreds of stress-busting online jigsaw puzzles, interactive colouring sheets and virtual crosswords?
 Aimed at those with an interest in arts and culture, they are a great way to relax and unwind and are somewhat addictive!

-The Library subscribes to a number of monthly and weekly magazines and journals.
+The DARC subscribes to a number of monthly and weekly magazines and journals.
 From BBC Good Food to Vogue, there is something to suit everybody's interests!
-On top of these, the library also holds the latest copy of The Wellness Room, a quarterly magazine focused around complementary therapy, beauty therapy and general wellbeing.
+On top of these, the library also holds the latest copy of International Therapist, a quarterly magazine focused around complementary therapy, beauty therapy and general wellbeing.

 Teen Clinic Daventry